CaiGroup/pyfish_tools/README.md

-# Welcome to pyFISH tools!
+# Welcome to pyFISH!
 <p align="center">
 <img src="https://github.com/CaiGroup/pyfish_tools/blob/pyFISH/logo/logo.svg" alt="fish icon" width="400" height="200">
 </p>

-pyFISH tools is a generalized, fully Python-based pipeline that allows for the analysis of various smFISH methods.
-The pipeline also includes a decoder for various seqFISH encoding schemes.
-It is recommended that users utilize a high-performance cluster, since the pipeline is already formatted to use the slurm workload manager.
+PyFISH is a generalized, fully Python-based pipeline for the analysis of various single-molecule FISH (smFISH) methods.
+The pipeline also includes a decoder for various sequential FISH (seqFISH) encoding schemes.
+It is recommended that users utilize a high-performance cluster (HPC), since the pipeline is already formatted to use the slurm workload manager.
 Sbatch file templates can be found in each directory to meet the user's needs.
-Soon, NextFlow workflow manager will also be available for this pipeline as v2.0.
+Current pipeline wrapped around a NextFlow workflow manager will be availible soon!

 ## General Workflow
 <p align="center">